Every year on the Saturday before Mother’s Day is a not oft recognized holiday by many families.

 It was then that the wait began.
 I waited, and I waited and no updates came.
 I continued to wait and the depression and darkness of the unknown began to sink in.

 After about 6 months I contacted my lawyer and told her I wanted an update.
 I’d been promised an update.
 She contacted the adoptive family and eventually, they sent her pictures that she passed along to me, and her bill to my parents.
-That didn’t go over well and I was told I couldn’t do that anymore, it cost money.
+That didn’t go over well and I was told I couldn’t do that anymore, it costs money.

 That was the last update I had from the adoptive parents.
 Ever.
 Every year I’d wait and every year the darkness would grow a little deeper.
 As the years passed I’d come to recognize that I’d live in a deeper darkness from November – January.